Pre-installation

 Create BCP share

 Create a directory on the SQL Server in a location where the Relativity Service Account can read and write.
-In addition, give SQL services permissions to read from this directory.
+In addition, give SQL services permissions to read from and write to this directory.
 For more information about transferring data with BCPPath, see RDC transfer modes.
 Follow these guidelines for setting up this directory:

 • Make sure that this directory is an actual folder, not merely a drive letter.